Clal Biotechnology Industries

 Series B in 2019

 Elicio Therapeutics is a pharmaceutical research company that develops an immuno-tumor vaccine to treat cancer.
-It offers potent vaccines and immunotherapies that enables precise targeting and delivery of immunogens directly to the lymphatic system, substantially enhancing the body's own system of immune defenses.
+It offers potent vaccines and immunotherapies that enable precise targeting and delivery of immunogens directly to the lymphatic system, substantially enhancing the body's own system of immune defenses.

 Colospan